 Many gardeners know all about creating good compost for the garden, but perhaps not so many know how to make a wormery for garden compost.
 The fact is though that worms make fantastic garden compost.
 Vermicomposting, as it is called, is simply another form of recycling or converting waste vegetable or organic matter into composting material for the garden.
-Instead of piling all your organic waste onto the composting heap, you can build a vermicomposter (or buy oneOpens in a new tab.) that allow worms to feed on and break up the organic matter, producing compost that is rich in nutrients.
+Instead of piling all your organic waste onto the composting heap, you can build a vermicomposter (or buy one) that allow worms to feed on and break up the organic matter, producing compost that is rich in nutrients.

-As this articleOpens in a new tab. explains, there is a big difference in the overall nutrients produced by a composter, when compared against the normal composting of vegetation through decomposition.
+As this article explains, there is a big difference in the overall nutrients produced by a composter, when compared against the normal composting of vegetation through decomposition.

 How To Make A Wormery For Garden Compost